byuitechops/canvas-api-wrapper/README.md

 course.is_public = true
 await course.update()

-// turning on the includeSub option, will retrieve every single item and
+// using getComplete, will retrieve every single item and
 // their sub items in the course.
 This is not recommended (of course) but
-// can be helpful in certain situations where you need every item await course.get(true) course.quizzes[0].questions[0].getTitle() course.modules[0].moduleItems[0].getTitle() course.assignments[0].getTitle()
+// can be helpful in certain situations where you need every item await course.getComplete() course.quizzes[0].questions[0].getTitle() course.modules[0].moduleItems[0].getTitle() course.assignments[0].getTitle()